onionskin/onionskin/README.md

 This project was created by [@tadeuzagallo](http://twitter.com/tadeuzagallo) inspired by a PHP library named [Stash](http://stash.tedivm.com) and was originally Stash.js.
 If you want to join just follow the [instructions](#want-to-help), any help will be very welcome.

+## Changelog

+### 1.0.1
+* The function to generate missing cache should be passed as the last parameter to `pool.get`, although generating cache `Promise.catch` is still supported the cache will never be unlocked if `item.save` or `item.set` are not called.
+* Also when the cache generator function is passed as parameter, there is no need to call either `item.save` or `item.set`, just return the value you want to be cached and it will automatically saved and passed along to the promise chain.